cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 a YAML-formatted or JSON-formatted file used by CodeDeploy to manage a deployment.

-<font color=red> defines the parameters </font> to be used during a CodeDeploy deployment
+<font color=OrangeRed> defines the parameters </font> to be used during a CodeDeploy deployment

 ```json